Description

 MaxDuration:

-• Looking at the maximum days below previous high of 299 days in the last 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy, we see it is relatively smaller, thus better in comparison to the benchmark QQQ (493 days)
+• Looking at the maximum time in days below previous high water mark of 299 days in the last 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark QQQ (493 days)

-• Looking at maximum days under water in of 299 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to QQQ (493 days).
+• Looking at maximum days below previous high in of 299 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to QQQ (493 days).

 AveDuration: